 The state offers a variety of gateways into the legacy of African Americans and current happenings.
 Using the state's parks, historic sites, the State Historic Preservation Office, I LOVE NY's Paths Through History, and partnering organizations, you can open nearly four hundred years of interesting stories effortlessly.

-Shirley Chisholm State Park in Brooklyn: named in honor of Shirley Chisholm, a Brooklyn-born trailblazer who was the first African American Congresswoman, as well as the first woman and African American to run for President.
-This amazing 407-acre park leads you into the life of Ms. Chisholm, and also into the wonderful world of environmental justice.
-Sitting on a reclaimed landfilled, the paths and views of Jamaica Bay can refresh your spirit while introducing you to one of New York's most noted Black politicians.
+Shirley Chisholm State Park in Brooklyn: named in honor of the first Black Congresswoman, and first Black person to run for President.
+This 407-acre park leads you into the life of Ms. Chisholm, and also into the world of environmental justice.
 Shirley Chisholm State Park on Jamaica Bay is the largest state park in New York City and offers hiking, biking, fishing and picnicking.
 Shirley Chisholm State Park

 Marsha P. Johnson State Park in New York City: Renamed for a dynamic pioneer in the LGBTQ+ fight for equal rights and for transwomen of color, this seven-acre state park in Brooklyn offers a

 riverfront view of Manhattan and an opportunity to relax in a place where everyone is welcome.